Star-Lord: Fictional character biography

-When the Kree homeworld of Hala is conquered by the Phalanx, Star-Lord leads a band of rebels against the invaders until the war is over.
-In an effort to prevent another interstellar war, Star-Lord forms a new version of the Guardians of the Galaxy.
+When the Kree homeworld of Hala is conquered by the Phalanx, Peter assumes the name Star-Lord and leads a band of rebels against the invaders until the war is over.
+Determined to prevent the atrocities he witnessed from happening again, Star-Lord forms a new version of the Guardians of the Galaxy.
 They are "proactive" and try to end emerging galactic threats early, but are unsuccessful at preventing a war between the Kree and Shi'ar.
 During a war with an invading universe, Star-Lord and Nova are prepared to sacrifice themselves to defeat Thanos but only Nova dies and Thanos escapes.

 New Guardians and Kitty Pryde

 Peter decides to remain inactive for a time until he discovers his father was planning to pass a law that forbade any interaction of extraterrestrial or space origin with Earth.
 Knowing this would be an open invitation for invasion, Peter decides to reform the Guardians with six members: Gamora, Rocket Raccoon, Groot, Drax the Destroyer, and Bug, along with himself, and start protecting Earth from any attack.
 Soon they aid the Avengers against the returned Thanos.
 After this, Star-Lord and his new team of Guardians engage in conflicts with the Badoon.
 He is soon captured by the army of Spartax but he escapes imprisonment and broadcasts a video showing the unfairness of his father's reign.
 During the war of the builders, he infiltrated the S.W.O.R.D. facilities and rescued Abigail Brand along with Rocket and new member Angela.
 He also declared war against the Shi'ar empire after intervening in one of their trials to rescue the kidnapped young Jean Grey along with the X-Men.

 During this mission Peter meets Kitty Pryde, and the two eventually have a romantic relationship.
 Afterwards, the Guardians are cornered and captured by the Spartax Army.
 Peter is sent to Spartax where he confronts his father again and escapes after exposing once again his father's tyrannical reign.
 A riot forms in the Empire and J'son is deposed as a consequence.
 Peter keeps a low profile and remains dedicated to his long-distance relationship with Kitty.
 Soon he discovers he is elected by the Spartax people to be their new emperor.
 Peter ignores the announcement and focuses on Kitty and his search for a gangster named Mr. Knife who had put a bounty on his head.
 After being captured by Knife, he realizes Knife is J'son, his father.
 He escapes thanks to Kitty, and they spend some time together.
 Peter convinces Kitty to stay in space with him.
 He decides to steal an important artifact from J'son as payback.